zain58/DAA_Project_15B-058-SE/README.md

 Instruction:
-this is a python code it will run on pycharm software.
+this is a python code it will run on pycharm software.it has only 1 file main.py which has implementation of inventory planning